1895–96 Rangers F.C. season

-The Rangers 1895–96 season was the 22nd of competitive football in the Scottish Football Association.
+The 1895–96 season was the 22nd season of competitive football by Rangers.

 Overview

 Rangers played a total of 22 competitive matches during the 1895–96 season.
 They finished second in the Scottish League Division One with a record of 11 wins from 18 matches.

 The club ended the season without the Scottish Cup after being knocked out in the quarter-final stage by Hibernian by 3–2.
 The club had beaten Dumbarton and St Mirren during the competition.

 Results

 All results are written with Rangers' score first.